 Garlic has a very unique odor.
 It’s slightly pungent but still neutral in a way.
 Some even describe it as having spicy smells.

+Unlike other food, garlic does not produce a sour smell.
 As it ages, the smell becomes less noticeable.
 Once it is completely gone, the garlic clove is useless (even if it hasn’t “deteriorated” yet).

 Unlike many other ingredients that spoil, garlic doesn’t produce an off-smelling gas that indicates spoilage.
 So, as I’ve said, all you can go off of is that the cloves lose their smell completely.